calebzulawski/multiversion/README.md

 ## Features
 * Dynamic dispatching, using runtime CPU feature detection
 * Static dispatching, avoiding repeated feature detection for nested multiversioned functions (and allowing inlining!)
-* Support for generic and `async` functions
+* Support for all functions, including generic and `async`

-## Limitations
-* No support for member functions or associated functions (or any other functions not at module-level)

 ## Example
 Automatic function multiversioning with the `clone` attribute, similar to GCC's `target_clones` attribute: